prokizzle/lazyinstagram/README.md

 ## For Potential Employers

 I'm using this as a recent example of my coding style.
+Feel free to browse through the code to get a feel for how I organize my thoughts and strategies.

 ### React examples